How to tag someone on LinkedIn ?

 - Boost your posts as much as possible to make them go viral,

-- Improve your brand image,
+- Create your brand image,

 - Gain leads,

 - Promote your products and/or services and send them to your landing page,

 - Surpass your conversion goals 🎯.